 Stitches can be explained as exercise-related transient abdominal pain.
 It manifests as a sharp pain felt on either side of your abdomen.
 Stitches aren’t well understood but are thought to be caused by cramping of the diaphragm due to restricted blood flow due to pressure from the lungs above and abdomen below.

 So, is there a risk or not?

 Also, remember that a meal itself does not pose any real danger if and only if it is not accompanied with alcohol.
 Reports on drowning have no mention of lives being lost after eating.
-These reports, however express concern about the elevated risk of drowning due to alcohol consumption.
-Alcohol impairs judgement and physical ability thereby reducing our reflexes and the ability to react.
+These reports, however, express concern about the elevated risk of drowning due to alcohol consumption.
+Alcohol impairs judgment and physical ability thereby reducing our reflexes and the ability to react.

 Common sense lies in knowing that swimming is not the best way to settle your full stomach.
 So, take your time to get in the water, use the stairs if required, also taking a shower will help you get used to the temperature.
 If you want to swim immediately after a meal, choose meals that are high in simple carbohydrates, like fruits, milk and milk products.
 These foods are good for your body and are much easier to digest as compared to food rich in fats and proteins.